WorldDstroyer/Vortex-Crypto/README.md

-# Vortex-Crypto
+# Vortex-Crypto-CLI
-An open-source Python program for encrypting and decrypting data, using the PyCryptodome and TkInter libraries.
+An open-source Python program for encrypting and decrypting data, using the PyCryptodome library.

 This document is a nearly identical mirror of the program's README.md file.